Learn-Write-Repeat/Open-contributions/Ananthakrishnan_OpenCV.md

 ---
 ***Python***
-* Python is a general-purpose interpreted, interactive, object-oriented, and high-level programming language.
+ Python is a general-purpose interpreted, interactive, object-oriented, and high-level programming language.
 It was created by Guido van Rossum during 1985- 1990.

-Like Perl, Python source code is also available under the GNU General Public License (GPL).
-This tutorial gives enough understanding on Python programming language.
+Following are important characteristics of Python Programming −

+It supports functional and structured programming methods as well as OOP.

+It can be used as a scripting language or can be compiled to byte-code for building large applications.

+It provides very high-level dynamic data types and supports dynamic type checking.

+It supports automatic garbage collection.

+It can be easily integrated with C, C++, COM, ActiveX, CORBA, and Java.